 - They show internal injuries and bleeding, such as those caused by a car accident.

-- They can locate a tumor, blood clot, excess fluid, or infection.
+- They can help locate a tumor, blood clot, excess fluid, or infection.

 - Doctors use them to guide treatment plans and procedures, such as biopsies, surgeries, and radiation therapy.